zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fifos.rst

 of application data requires N+4 bytes of memory.

 Any number of nanokernel FIFOs can be defined.
-Each FIFO is a distinct variable of type :cpp:type:`struct nano_fifo`, and is referenced using a pointer to that variable.
+Each FIFO is a distinct variable of type :c:type:`struct nano_fifo`, and is referenced using a pointer to that variable.
 A FIFO must be initialized before it can be used to send or receive data items.